Hiking Varmland is an Essential Way to Experience Sweden

 Hiking Varmland trails in Gettjärnsklätten

-The trail goes 200 meters up high from the parking area.
-The map above is in Swedish, so I will translate so you can understand and be able to use the map.
+From where you park, the trail goes up 200 meters.
+The map above is in Swedish, so I’ll explain it for you so you can understand it and use it.

 Translation for Map: